Frequently Asked Questions

 What if I need to cancel or reschedule my appointment?

 Sacred Space Massage & Bodywork is committed to providing a professional and outstanding massage experience to all of it's clients, and out of consideration to the massage therapist’s time, there is a 24 hour cancellation policy.
 There will be a cancellation fee of 50% of the service price for any massage session and/or Yomassage class not canceled prior to 24 hours before the scheduled appointment or class.
 All no shows and cancellations made on same-day appointments will be charged the full service fee.
+The card placed on file will be charge in the event this cancellation policy needs to be enforced.

 How do I pay for my session/class?